AN/MPQ-64 Sentinel: Main characteristics

 The system automatically acquires, tracks, classifies, identifies and reports high- and low-altitude targets, including cruise missiles, unmanned aerial vehicles, and both rotary- and fixed-wing aircraft.
 Identification of friendly aircraft is aided by identification friend or foe (IFF) interrogation.

-The system can be deployed using HMMWV fitted with a 10 kW 400 Hz 115/200 VDC on-board power generator.
+The system can be deployed using HMMWV fitted with a 10 kW 400 Hz 115/200 VAC on-board power generator.
 It can be operated autonomously and communicate with the fire direction center via wideband fiber-optic link.
 It can also distribute its data over a SINCGARS radio network.

 AN/MPQ-64A1 Improved Sentinel

 Under A1 Improved Sentinel modernization program, existing Sentinel units are equipped with modern digital COTS-based electronics for signal and data processing, which ensures greater performance and allows software modification for quick updates of fielded systems.

 Waveform upgrades for the receiver/exciter and the replacement of the transmitter with power amplifier modules allows Sentinel to generate, receive and filter low-intensity target classification waveforms.
 Variable rotation rate increases time on target and position the antenna to improve classification and tracking of smaller cruise missile targets.
 Updated software supports classification of beyond visual range targets and electronic countermeasures.

 The upgrade provides a significant range extension and better detection against subsonic cruise missiles, slow-moving Unmanned Aerial Vehicles and drones, and rotary-wing and fixed-wing aircraft.